Plastic-Free Packaging Resource Center

 For many companies seeking plastic-free packaging solutions, compostable bioplastic is alluring. the flexibility, durability and cost of plastic -- with no plastic!?
 That isn't exactly true.
 This article breaks down the features of compostable plastic mailers, paper mailers and recycled plastic mailers to help you find the best option for your sustainability values.

 Many companies going plastic-free are currently using poly mailers as their main shipping solution.
-So finding a plastic-free alternative for mailers is a great first place to start.
+Finding a plastic-free alternative for mailers is a great first place to start.
 This article explores different paper-based packaging options and highlights different functional features to look for when finding the right solution for your business

 Clear poly bags are often used as inner protection for a product, for apparel, for individually packaged goods before shipping to a third party fulfillment center, and by manufacturers - especially overseas - to pack and ship goods to US-based brands.
 Finding plastic-free alternatives can be difficult, often requiring changes to your operations.
 Here are different options along with the pros and cons.